fnaumenko/isChIP/README.md

 Default: `SE`

 `-o|--overl <OFF|ON>`<br>
-rejects or accept overlapping template features.<br>
+rejects or accept overlapping *template* features.<br>
-In the first case, only the next overlapping feature is ignored.
+In the first case, 'overlapping chains' break.
 This means, for example, that if feature #2 overlaps feature #1 and feature #3 overlaps feature #2 but not #1, then feature #3 will be accepted.<br>
 In the second case, overlapping features are joined and take on the score of the first one.<br>